 Daily Creatine: Take 3-5 grams every day.
 Sprinkle it on your cereal, put it in your coffee/tea, mix it with water—whatever you like.
 On workout days you don’t need to worry about it, since it will be in your workout drink.

 It will take a few weeks for your body to reach maximum levels from steadily taking it, so If you want to load up on creatine quickly just take three or four 3-5g doses for the first week (if you take more you’ll just pee it out).
 Research is unclear about whether there’s an advantage to loading up quickly vs steadily—both ways work wonders.
 I personally load up steadily.

-If you go with NutraSea this works out to one tablespoon of fish oil every day.
+If you go with NutraSea + Vitamin D this works out to one tablespoon of fish oil every day.
 Pretty simple.
-Ideally you won’t want to have it right before or after training, as your body won’t need to the slowly digesting fats.
-Any other time is good.

 And there you have it!

-And once again, if you aren’t ALREADY getting results, don’t spend any money on supplements.
+And once again, if you aren’t already getting results don’t spend any money on supplements.
 They aren’t the magic solution—you need a better plan.
 Think of supplements like a multiplier.
-If you gain 0 pounds of muscle and increase your results by 50% you’ve still got 0 gains.
-If you’re gaining a pound of muscle every week and you add in that same 50% increase, you’re now gaining 1.5 pounds of muscle every week.
+If you build zero pounds of muscle and increase your results by 50% … you’ve still built zero pounds of muscle.
+If you’re gaining a pound of muscle every week and you add in that same 50% increase though, you’re now gaining 1.5 pounds of muscle every week.
 As an ectomorph who’s tired of being skinny that may be worth your hard earned money.
 Or it might not be, because, see, either way you’ll end up a beast!